3/4cupstrawberries(chopped to 1/2" in size and tossed in 1 tablespoon of flour)

 Instructions

 Preheat oven to 350 degrees Farenheit.
-Grease or line a 9 x 5 inch loaf pan with parchment paper and set aside.
+Grease or line a 9x5 inch loaf pan with parchment paper and set aside.

-Fold in the mashed bananas.
+Using a rubber spatula, fold in the mashed bananas.

 Carefully fold in the strawberries.
 A few quick turns will do, don't stir the batter too vigorously.

-Let bread cool for 30 minutes in the pan before removing it from loaf pan.
+Let the bread cool for 30 minutes in the pan before removing it from loaf pan.
 Then slice and serve.

 Store leftover strawberry banana bread in an airtight container for 3-4 days or freeze for up to 3 months.